moaaznoaman/k8s/README.md

     c. **How would you monitor the application?
 What kind of metrics would you choose**
     **Ans:**
-     there are different way to monitor kubernetes cluster and the applications i already explained in step-by-step approach how to integrate kubernetes cluster with prometheus and grafana and exposing the application metrics using kube-state-metrics via `/metrics` path , however we can monitor the application and forward the cluster logs to ELK stack as well.
+    There are different way to monitor kubernetes cluster and the applications i already explained in step-by-step approach how to integrate kubernetes cluster with prometheus and grafana and exposing the application metrics using kube-state-metrics via `/metrics` path , however we can monitor the application and forward the cluster logs to ELK stack as well.

 2. **How would you scale the application setup across multiple regions?**
   **Ans:**